ploffredi/wpcli/README.md

 # WPStore CLI

-A command line interface for managing WordPress plugins from the wpstore repository.
+A command line interface for managing WebAssembly plugins from the wpstore repository.

 ## Installation